matusnovak/HGS2561281/README.md

 RGB/RGBA images will be automatically converted to grayscale

-# How to display a string with a custom font
+# How to display a string with a custom font (outdated)

 (An example is provided in the example folder)